Credit card Q&A: “What credit card limit can I get?”

 Are you curious what you’ll qualify for in the way of a credit card limit, or if you’ll even be approved to begin with.

-Well, unfortunately, it’s always a bit of a mystery until after you apply and receive your credit card (and its related terms).
+Well, sadly, it’s always a bit of a mystery until after you apply and receive your credit card (and its related terms).

 That’s right – there’s no turning back once you hit the apply button.
 The hard credit inquiry will show up on your credit report and the credit card issuer will make their decision.

-You may have been hoping for a $10,000 credit card limit, only to find out minutes later that they approved you for a measly $1,500.
+You may have been hoping for a $10,000 credit card limit, only to find out minutes later that they approved you for a measly $1,500 limit.
 At that point, you may be fuming, wishing you hadn’t even bothered in the first place.

 Guessing What Your Credit Card Limit Might Be

 Credit card issuers tend to look at two main things when determining your credit limit, those being your credit score and your income.

-It used to be household income, but now it’s just your income, since living with your wealthy parents doesn’t necessarily mean they’ll pony up if you can’t pay your debts, especially if they aren’t actually co-signers.
+It used to be household income, but now it’s just your income, since living with your wealthy parents doesn’t necessarily mean they’ll pony up if you can’t pay your debts, especially if they aren’t actually co-signers on your credit card.

-Credit card companies also ask for employment information (and schooling prior to that) to get a better idea of what you make, considering the fact that you simply write in a number on the credit card application.
+Credit card companies also ask for employment information (and sometimes schooling prior to that) to get a better idea of what you make, considering the fact that you simply write in a number on the credit card application.

 They then take that information and look at it alongside your credit score, together with the information in your credit report, to determine your credit card limit.

 If you already have high credit limits on existing credit cards, there’s a decent chance you’ll get similar limits on any new credit card you apply for, assuming those limits aren’t exhausted or near their max.

 Conversely, if your existing credit card limits are low, don’t be surprised to receive similar limits on subsequent credit cards (unless you input significantly higher income on the credit card application).